JoaoPedroMarimon/Pygame_SquareStorm/README.md

 SquareStorm is an action-packed arcade shooter where you control a blue square fighting against increasingly challenging waves of enemy squares.
 The game features:

-- 5 challenging phases with unique enemy types
+- a lot of challenging phases with unique enemy types
 - Dynamic difficulty scaling
 - A shop system with upgrades
 - Smooth particle effects and explosions